The SAFE U Initiative

 The traditional medicalised model focuses on diagnosis, risk stratification and clinical treatment for individuals deemed at risk of harm to self and others.
 We balance the mental health system by filling the huge service gap existing between lower level psychological support (peer support & hotlines) and high level psychiatric services (IMH) in Singapore.
 No one will be denied help just because a person does not fit a one-size-fits-all approach.

-Last but not least, we are the only mental health organisation in Singapore which has a bilingual and bicultural focus.
+Last but not least, we are the only suicide support organisation in Singapore which has a explicit bilingual and bicultural focus.
 This is reflected distinctively in the way we blend language and culture in what we do.
 This is crucial given that we are essentially an Asian society whereas most mental health approaches focus on a Western perspective and therefore lack sufficient cultural adaptation to the Singaporean context.
-Languages often determine how we perceive and mentally construct the world around us, thereby influencing how positive or negative our mindsets can be.
-Such influences consequently affect our reactions to adverse situations.
-You don't necessarily have to be fluent or proficient in a particular language or culture to benefit from our approach.
-It can be as simple as perspective taking and making sense of your self-identity.

 Our Mottoes